4 Important Truths of Lasting Professional Relationships

 But chattering over cyberspace is not the same as connecting in person.
 Using fingers is not the same as using voices.
 Emojis do not convey true emotion.

 Strong communication and leadership are all about connecting.
-If you can connect with others at every level—one-on-one, in groups and with an audience—your relationships are stronger, your sense of community improves, your ability to create teamwork increases, your influence increases, and your productivity skyrockets.
+If you can connect with others at every level—one-on-one, in groups and with an audience—your relationships are stronger, your sense of community improves, your ability to work in a team increases, your influence strengthens and your productivity skyrockets.
 Want to build strong partnerships?
 Learn to make your words count.

 There’s a formula, it seems, for making meaningful connections, and I think I’ve cracked it.
 Here are the key elements: